Rays vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays and their opponents have combined to hit the over eight times in their last 10 games with a total.
+- When it comes to hitting the over, the Rays and their opponents are 8-2-0 in their last 10 games with a total.

-- Oddsmakers have not set a spread for any of the Rays' last 10 games.
+- There has not been a spread set for any of the Rays' last 10 games.
+The average over/under set by bookmakers in Tampa Bay's past three games has been 8.5, a run in which the Rays and their opponent have hit the over every time.

 Rays Betting Records & Stats

+- The Rays have won 73.8% of the games this season when they were the moneyline favorite (31-11).

+- Tampa Bay has gone 30-6 (winning 83.3% of its games) when it has played as moneyline favorites of -135 or shorter.

-- The implied moneyline probablility in this matchup gives the Rays a 54.5% chance to win.
+- The Rays have an implied moneyline win probability of 57.4% in this game.

-- Tampa Bay has played in 48 games with over/under set, and have combined with opponents to go over the total 27 times (27-18-3).
+- Tampa Bay has had an over/under set by oddsmakers 49 times, and have combined with opponents to go over the total in 28 of those games (28-18-3).

-- The Rays have played four games with a set run line, and have covered each game.
+- The Rays have a flawless 4-0-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.